balmacefa/nft-api-engine-docs/source/includes/galaxy/_1_galaxy_cases.md

 - NFTs are becoming prime uses for identities in the form of avatars.
 Much like passports connect individuals to a country, avatars represent memberships in communities.

+- Air drop NFts
+- No knowledge required
+- Address splitter periodical or stream of NFTs with crypto revenue.
+- Save Historical events, agreement, contract of video game
+- NFTs can be used to represent ownership of digital goods like art, music, or videos, as well as any JSON structure.